kodexa-labs/cookie-cutter-kodexa-event-model/README.md

-# Cookiecutter Kodexa Infer Model
+# Cookiecutter Kodexa Event Model

-Cookiecutter template for a simple infer model to use with Kodexa.
+Cookiecutter template for a simple event model to use with Kodexa.

 To learn more see [Kodexa Developer Portal](https://developer.kodexa.ai)